vkhazin/elastic4logging-courseware/README.md

 ### Preparing for Production ###
 * Discussion on capacity planning and data population
 * Performance tuning and monitoring
+* Hosted Elastic Search
-* Aws hosted Elastic Search
+* Elastic Search in a Docker Container